EllinorHenriksson/black-box-unit-testing/report.md

 ## Menu class
 - Describe specifically how the mocking was done
 - Describe specifically how you tested that the menu was reprinted - after invalid input
 - What are your reccomendations to the developers of `test_lib` specifically focusing on facilitating testing and making less fragile unit tests.
+- Return action for invalid input instead of reprinting directly in the doMenu method